-Shortcross Small Cask Barrel Aged Gin starts with Rademon Estate Distillery’s flagship gin, and rests it for four month in European Oak barrels from a Bordeaux Wine estate.
+Shortcross Small Batch Cask Aged starts with Rademon Estate Distillery’s flagship gin, and rests it for four month in European Oak barrels from a Bordeaux Wine estate.
 The barrel aged gin is the first flirtation with barrels for the young distillery, who just barreled their first batch of whiskey, and which is still some years off…

 Absolutely gorgeous nose!
 Herbal, but more towards the floral side of that genre, a veil of clover, vanillin and barrel notes, herbaceous juniper, grassy meadow notes, toasted walnut and burnt orange rinds.
 It’s all blended quite delicately, with the wood only subtly in the mix, transforming the botanicals and not shouting or being too literal.
 It smells perfectly balanced.

-But with this improvement and coming into its own, comes heightened expectations.
-I think this gin is head and shoulders above the offerings on the market in 2012, but today?
-I’m not sure it’s as good as some of the ones I’ve seen come out in the past year.
 I’d love a bit more vanillin and a bit more barrel, and less wood on the finish.
 I love the botanical expression but it feels like it could use a hint more anise or cinnamon to balance things out.
 But I think therein comes the risk of bottling a gin designed to be an unaged spirit.
 The design process for an aged spirit needs to be different because botanicals and flavor profiles change.
 Just as a good bourbon doesn’t necessarily make a good white whiskey, a good gin doesn’t always get better in the barrel.
 It’s good, but it’s missing something.
 It’s almost there.
 But worth a look if you can get your hands on one of the 460.
 If not, stay tuned for the next one.

 What other cocktails can I make with aged gin?